-Happy 2017!
-I hope that you had a wonderful holiday with your family!
+I hope that you are enjoying the holiday season with your family!

-But for some of you, it may not have been a happy holiday because you may not have been able to see your kids, let’s try to fix that…NOW!
+But for some of you, it may not be a happy holiday because you may not have been able to see your kids, let’s try to fix that…NOW!

 Assuming that you already have an Order for parenting time, it may be as simple as either: 1) reaching an agreement with your ex regarding when each of you will spend time with your child during the holiday or 2) asking the Court to incorporate the Court holiday schedule.